 “This is what the Lord says: "Let not the wise man boast of his wisdom or the strong man boast of his strength or the rich man boast of his riches, but let him who boasts boast about this: that he understands and knows me, that I am the Lord, who exercises kindness, justice and righteousness on earth, for in these I delight," declares the Lord.”
+Jeremiah 9:23-24.

 “I looked, but there was no-one to help, I was appalled that no-one gave support; so my own arm worked salvation for me, and my own wrath sustained me.
 I trampled the nations in my anger; in my wrath I made them drunk and poured their blood on the ground."
 I will tell of the kindnesses of the Lord, the deeds for which he is to be praised, according to all the Lord has done for us — yes, the many good things he has done for the house of Israel, according to his compassion and many kindnesses.”
-Isa 63:5-7.

 "The kingdom of heaven is like treasure hidden in a field.
 When a man found it, he hid it again, and then in his joy went and sold all he had and bought that field.
 "Again, the kingdom of heaven is like a merchant looking for fine pearls.
 When he found one of great value, he went away and sold everything he had and bought it.”
-Matt 13:44-46

-The gift of the Holy Spirit
+Kindness and the incredible gift of the Holy Spirit.

 “Does God give you his Spirit and work miracles among you because you observe the law, or because you believe what you heard?”

-The second part of the word is ‘choregein’ from the word ‘choregeia.’
-In Paul’s day this word spoke of over-flowing grace and blessing, and was later used to speak of a husband giving himself and all that he had to his wife.
-The word is originally thought to have come about through a particular practice in Athens which at one time was well known for putting on plays.
-Men and women from the city would take various parts and a choir would sometimes be used to act corporately as one person.
-The provision of food, costumes and accommodation where necessary was often made by someone who had been successful in their business that year and would therefore give a generous gift.
-This then is the heart of ‘epichoregein’ it speaking of an incredibly generous gift, a deep and powerful giving out of self and this is why Paul uses this word to speak of the gifting of the Holy Spirit.
+The second part of epichoregein is ‘choregein’ from the word ‘choregeia’ and in Paul’s day this word spoke of over-flowing grace and blessing, and was later used to speak of a husband giving himself and all that he had to his wife.
+The word ‘Choregeia’ was thought to have originally come about through a particular practice in Athens, a city that was well- known for putting on plays.
+Men and women from the city would take various parts in these plays and a choir would sometimes be used to act corporately as one person.
+The provision of food, costumes and accommodation for the choir was often by someone who had been successful in their business that year and done as an act of thanks, gratitude and kindness.

 “Do your little bit of good where you are; it's those little bits of good put together that overwhelm the world.”

-It is through the presence of the Spirit that we are to engage with the world, and (as the following words by Prof Oz Guinness state) be much more than just a presence.
+It is through the presence of the Spirit that we are to engage with the world, and, as the following words by Prof Oz Guinness state, be much more than just a presence.
 If we just want to be a presence (in the sense of present but doing nothing) then we are not going to experience much of the work of the Holy Spirit in our lives.
-Jesus was filled with the Spirit and engaged with all people around Him at every level.
-We are to do likewise, sometimes in what seems little more than random acts of kindness yet which have at their heart the kindness and love of God in the power of the Holy Spirit.
+We are not going to experience His kindness and will not be able to share His loving-kindness.